stonepros/stone/doc/rados/api/python.rst

 CLI Commands
 ------------

-The Ceph CLI command is internally using the following librados Python binding methods.
+The Stone CLI command is internally using the following librados Python binding methods.

 In order to send a command, choose the correct method and choose the correct target.